 The “unexpected” aspect can be either positive – meaning the company generated more earnings than expected – or negative – which means the company earned less than they were expected to earn.

 Standardized Unexpected Earnings (SUE)

-One of the most common methods to determine unexpected earnings is a mathematical formula known as standardized unexpected earnings or SUE.
-The “surprise” earnings can often be useful when developing strategies for trading.
-However, in order to determine if such a strategy can be effective, the difference between the performance of a company’s stock and its unexpected earnings must be explored. it is done through SUE calculation.
+One of the most common methods to determine unexpected earnings is a mathematical formula known as “standardized unexpected earnings” or SUE.
+“Surprise” earnings can often be useful when developing strategies for trading.
+However, in order to determine if such a strategy can be effective, the relationship between the performance of a company’s stock and its unexpected earnings must be explored.
+This is done through the SUE calculation.
 The SUE formula is given below:

 - EPS(Q1) – the earnings per share reported for a given quarter

 - fEPS(Q1) – the forecasted or anticipated earnings per share for a company during the same quarter

 - SD(Q1) – the standard deviation of estimated earnings for the specified quarter

 The SUE formula enables a trader or analyst to get an understanding of where the current pricing on a stock falls, whether it is within a single standard deviation of the expected price or not.